 \begin{proof} As in the proof of Theorem \ref{prop:id}, $y \in Sel(Y \mid x=\xi )$ implies $\tilde C_{Y \mid x} (t \mid \xi) \leq F_{y \mid x}(t \mid \xi) \leq \tilde T_{Y \mid x} (t \mid \xi)$ for all $t \in \mathbb{R}$.
 Therefore, $(x,y) \in Sel(x,Y)$ implies $\tilde C_{Y \mid x} (q(x,\theta(\tau)) \mid x) \leq F_{y \mid x}(q(x,\theta(\tau)) \mid x) \leq \tilde T_{Y \mid x} (q(x,\theta(\tau)) \mid x)$ $\mathbf{P}$-a.s.
 Thus,

 Writing the last expression in terms of conditional moments yields the expression in the statement of the theorem. \end{proof}

-This theorem provides conditional moment inequality restrictions to characterize a super-set of the identification set $\Theta_0(\tau)$.
-Like Theorem \ref{prop:id} for unconditional quantiles, the other direction of set inclusion is not generally guaranteed.
-However, like Theorem \ref{prop:id_convex} for unconditional quantiles, the following theorem provides an important case where the reverse inclusion is true.
+This theorem provides conditional moment inequality restrictions to characterize a superset of the identification set $\Theta_0(\tau)$.
+Like Theorem \ref{prop:id} for quantiles, the other direction of set inclusion is not generally guaranteed.
+However, like Theorem \ref{prop:id_convex} for quantiles, the following theorem provides an important case where the reverse inclusion is true.